-For the native Indians, they left markers on trees to let people know where and how to get to the next destinations.
+For the native Indians, trail marker trees let people know where the best landmarks.
 In some cases, the trees were bent in a way to stand out.
-Trail markers will left on the trees so that anyone hiking or traveling through the area could see the trail sign and understand them.
+Trail marker trees generally were extremely unique trees that stood out so that travelers would know where they were when they spotted them.

-It was a very creative means of communications.
-Many of the trail marker tree still exist today and stand as a great testament to the skill and resourceful of those who came before us.
+It was a very creative means of communication and way to find needed materials for survival as the trees pointed people in the direction of things like water or copper.
+Many of the trail marker trees still exist today and stand as a great testament to the skill and resourceful of those who came before us.